 Before heading to the top, visitors learn about the area’s history and pressing issues facing Lake Erie.
 The Ohio Sea Grant is also responsible for the Aquatic Visitors Center, Gibraltar Island, and Cooke’s Castle.
 Perhaps most importantly, they conduct extensive research at Stone Laboratory along with students from Ohio University.

 Visitors then climb the stairs of the lighthouse to take in stunning views of Put-in-Bay and Lake Erie.
-Listed on the National Register of Historic Places, the grounds are open to the public from dusk to days with occasional closure for private events.
+Listed on the National Register of Historic Places, the grounds are open to the public from dawn to dusk with occasional closure for private events.

 The History of the South Bass Island Lighthouse

 The United States Lighthouse Board requested funds for a lighthouse in 1890 but it took some time to raise the desired amount of $8600 for its construction.
 Originally planned for placement on the northern tip, Lieutenant Charles T. Platt decided the extreme southern tip would be much better for a brand new lighthouse.
 So sure was Lt.
 Platt, he even carved “LH” into a tree on the site.

 Unlike the more typical designs of the day, the lighthouse consists of a large, two-and-a-half story, red brick dwelling with an attached, twelve-foot-square tower.
 The tower stands forty-five feet tall and crowned with a fourth-order L. Sautter & Cie., Fresnel lens that produces a fixed red light with the use of a ruby chimney in its lamp.

 The tower was lit for the first time in 1897 by keeper Harry H. Riley.
 The lighthouse was now ready to perform its daily duties during the shipping season, which ran from March to late December.
 Mrs. Riley took charge of the lighthouse after her husband’s untimely death.